khakhalin/notes/10_Text.md

 **GloVe** - Global Vectors for Word Representation: a dataset from Standford, which is like word2vec, but pre-calculated, and shared as a dataset ([link](https://nlp.stanford.edu/projects/glove/))

 # Analysis of code

+(A related, but distinct topic, about using ML methods to analyze (and then check, improve, simplify, suggest) programming code)

 Allamanis, M., Barr, E. T., Devanbu, P. T., & Sutton, C. A. (2017).
 A survey of machine learning for big code and naturalness.
 CoRR.